INFPUCV/ibex-lib/README.md

   - Crierios de seleccion del siguiente nodo (ub_distance + diving)
   - Upperbounding usando simplex (min f1 + min f2 + midpoint)
   - Discarding boxes by using an auxiliary constraint: z1+a*z2=w

+Experiments

+  - Compare hypervolumes and times between using the line z1+a*z2=w for improving the lower bound and the traditional method (using just the boxes lb)
+  - Compare the new heuristic (max_distance) with other approaches.
+Compare also the anytime behaviour.
+  - Compare the upperbounding using the midpoint, simplex with n points and the dynamic version of simplex

 Paper 2.
 Nonlinear biobjective optimization.
 Improving the precision of the nondominated set by using edges. (contribuciones):
   - Definicion del ub_set usando segmentos factibles